-While costs of living in Switzerland might seem high compared to other European countries, one has to remember that earnings here are proportionally high.
-Year by year, three of the biggest Swiss cities, namely Zurich, Bern, and Geneva make the top 10 most expensive cities in the world list.
+While costs of living in Switzerland might seem high compared to other European countries, earnings are high.
+Zurich, Bern, and Geneva make the top 10 most expensive cities in the world list consistently.
 The national average salary in Switzerland is USD 62 283 per year or 5,190 USD per month.
 You can compare the average salary in Switzerland by profession here.

 Example Costs of Living in Switzerland in 2021:

 - Rent in Zurich City Centre: from approximately 2,170 USD for 1 bedroom to approximately 4,020 USD for 3 bedroom apartment per month